-- 31. The 2024 survey fieldwork will be conducted from 11 January until 30 April 2024 during the spring term so that the results can be published in summer 2024.
-To avoid concerns regarding impact on internal surveys, Ipsos will continue to: - brand the NSS independently, which clearly distinguishes its purpose - manage the survey's distribution centrally, so that providers are not involved in contacting students to complete the NSS. - 32.
+- 30. The 2024 survey fieldwork will be conducted from 11 January until 30 April 2024 during the spring term so that the results can be published in summer 2024.
+To avoid concerns regarding impact on internal surveys, Ipsos will continue to: - brand the NSS independently, which clearly distinguishes its purpose - manage the survey's distribution centrally, so that providers are not involved in contacting students to complete the NSS. - 31.
 Providers will be invited to select one of five weeks when Ipsos can launch the survey to their students.
-This is to ensure that the survey can start at a time that fits with term timetables and does not clash with examinations.
+This is to ensure that the survey can start at a time that fits with term timetables and does not clash with exams.
 Providers may select a week between 8 January and 5 February 2024 for the survey to start.
 We would advise providers to make use of the earlier survey start weeks unless this would cause inconvenience to their students, so that there is the best chance of achieving a high response rate.
-There will be no communication with students outside the times agreed with each provider; however, students will be able to access the survey through the survey website7 from 8 January 2024 onwards. - 33.
+There will be no communication with students by Ipsos outside the times agreed with each provider; however, students will be able to access the survey through the survey website from 8 January 2024 onwards. - 32.
 It is essential that all providers start their surveys during the five-week 'starting window' to ensure that results can be published in time for prospective students to make informed choices.
-We will, however, consider individual requests for a start date outside the five-week window, where the activities of students make it impractical to conduct the survey during that time.
-Any provider that wishes to make a case for a different survey start date should contact Ipsos by 24 November 2023. - 34.
-Ipsos will conduct the survey at each provider using a sequence of email and telephone surveying.
-This will take up to eight weeks at each provider, although some targeted follow-up may be needed during and beyond this time to increase response rates.
-Ipsos will deploy the survey modes tactically to personalise the survey to students and providers, and thus help increase online responses and reduce survey costs.
+We will, however, consider individual requests for a start date outside the five-week window where the activities of students make it impractical to conduct the survey during that time.
+Any provider that wishes to make a case for a different survey start date should contact lpsos by 1 December 2023.